danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

   done you might miss a corner cases where the locking falls apart with a race condition or could deadlock.

-  With a data first approach to locking though changes can be reviewed incrementally against the invariant rules, which means review of especially big or complex subsystems actually scales.
+  With a data first approach to locking changes can be reviewed incrementally against the invariant rules, which means review of especially big or complex subsystems actually scales.

 * When facing a locking bug it's tempting to try and fix it just in the affected code.
 By repeating that often enough a locking scheme that protects data